Hi again, Paidion,StevenD wrote:

 The throne of a king is the symbol of the king's authority.
 For God to be your throne forever figuratively means that God is your authority forever.

-I congratulate your enthusiasm and creative efforts.
-On the other hand, your construal of Ps.
+I congratulate your enthusiasm and creative efforts, though your construal of Ps.
 45:6 (Heb. v.
 7) seems unnecessary.

-The history of the verse's interpretation supports the idea that an intuitive glance at the Hebrew sentence yields a translation something like:
+The history of the verse's interpretation bears out that its translation naturally reads something like:

 "Your throne, God, is forever and ever."

-One of the most widely read medieval Jewish commentators (Rashi) maintained this same syntactical arrangement, but argued that "Elohim" should be understood differently than the Greek ο θεοσ reasonably suggests.
+A widely read medieval Jewish commentator (Rashi) maintained this same syntactical arrangement, but argued that "Elohim" should be understood differently than the Greek ο θεοσ reasonably permits.
 He argued that the word should be understood as "prince/judge" instead of "God".
 Rashi cited Exod.
 7:1 in support of his interpretation.
 Exod.
 7:1 (cf. also 4:16) involves the idea of Moses representing "Elohim" ("God" or "judge") to Pharaoh while Aaron functioned as Moses' prophet.
-(For the record, while judges are not known to speak through prophets, God is.)
+One should bear in mind that while judges are not known to speak through prophets, God has famously done so (cf. Heb.
+1:1-2).

 https://www.chabad.org/library/bible_cd ... ter-45.htm